College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

 NMSU Dona Ana is a medium-sized public university located in the rural area of Las Cruces.
-This university ranks 10th out of 23 colleges for overall quality in the state of New Mexico.
+This university ranks 10th out of 23 schools for overall quality in the state of New Mexico.

-There were roughly 37 nursing students who graduated with this degree at NMSU Dona Ana in the most recent year we have data available.
-After graduation, nursing degree recipients usually make an average of $59,682 in their early careers.
+There were about 42 nursing students who graduated with this degree at NMSU Dona Ana in the most recent data year.
+After graduating, nursing degree recipients usually earn an average of $59,682 in their early careers.

 More information about a degree in nursing from New Mexico State University - Dona Ana